code-pushup/cli/packages/plugin-lighthouse/CONTRIBUTING.md

 On some OS there could be a problem finding the path to Chrome.

-We try to detect it automatically in the [`chrome-path.mock.ts` script](../../testing/test-setup/src/lib/chrome-path.mock.ts).
+We try to detect it automatically in the [`chrome-path.setup-file.ts` script](../../testing/test-setup/src/lib/chrome-path.setup-file.ts).
 There we use `getChromePath` and have `chromium` installed as NPM package, so detecting the path should not cause any problem.

 However, if no chrome path is detected automatically the error looks like this: